retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 Sometimes it can be useful to understand the distribution of the time between:

-#. first occurrence of the event in the user path ond the whole eventstream start
+#. the first occurrence of the event in user path and the whole eventstream start;
-#. last occurrence of the event in the user path ond the whole eventstream end
+#. the last occurrence of the event in user path and the whole eventstream end.

-It can be done with the parameter ``event_pair`` which we've already considered.
+It can be done with the parameter ``event_pair`` which we have already considered.
-But one of the events in the pair should be global: ``eventstream_start`` or ``eventstream_end``.
+Note that one of the events in the pair should be global: ``eventstream_start`` or ``eventstream_end``.

-It will be especially useful for choosing ``cutoff`` parameter for :py:meth:`TruncatedEvents dataprocessor<retentioneering.data_processors_lib.truncated_events.TruncatedEvents>`.
+It is especially useful for choosing the ``cutoff`` parameter for :py:meth:`TruncatedEvents<retentioneering.data_processors_lib.truncated_events.TruncatedEvents>` data processor.

-Let's see the logic of the timedeltas calculation on the example:
+Let us see the logic of the timedeltas calculation on the example:

 .. figure:: /_static/user_guides/eventstream/11_timedelta_event_pair_with_global.png
     :width: 400